SdAm1n/Face-Detector/README.md

 # Face Detector
 Face Detection using OpenCV with C++.
 This program can detect faces from image and webcam live video feed.

-* Requirement: C++ compiler (preferably GNU Compiler) & OpenCV needs to be installed in your PC.
+* Requirements: C++ compiler (preferably GNU Compiler) & OpenCV needs to be installed in your PC.
 Webcam or similar device is needed for face detection from live video.

 ![Face Detection](https://github.com/SdAm1n/Face-Detector/blob/main/resources/sample.png?raw=true)